 Managed and led by a third party, a corporate incubator aims to enable businesses to develop innovative ideas and launch new ventures in collaboration with start-ups or within a start-up environment.
 Think lean and agile!
 The third party leading the incubator focuses on innovation while the enterprise provides the resources and funds to launch those new ideas and ventures.
 By working together, they complement each other's strengths.
 Led by innovation professionals, external corporate incubators and accelerators foster relationships across the start-up ecosystem, providing corporates with the best value for money and overall success.

 Get outside and out of your comfort zone!
-Business innovations are often discovered outside of a company, and that's why as a leader, you should regularly visit new places and meet new people.
-Immersing yourself in a culture of innovation, learning from speakers, meeting partners, you will undoubtedly discover trends, new ideas to borrow from, and find you're inspired by different industries, people, and initiatives.
+Business innovations are often discovered outside of a company, so you should regularly visit new places and meet new people as a leader.
+Immersing yourself in a culture of innovation, learning from speakers, and meeting partners, you will undoubtedly discover trends and new ideas to borrow from and find you're inspired by different industries, people, and initiatives.

 Think of an Innovation Outpost as your company's own external accelerator or incubator, except it's run by you and not a third party and is exclusive to your business and market.
 Usually requiring significant investment, Innovation Outposts are a great way to publically signify your dedication to innovation and improving your market.
 It also allows you to connect with start-ups that are equally focused on your market, to collaborate, share ideas, and jointly promote your mission and/ or objectives.

 Many companies bet on the start-up ecosystem by funding early-stage ventures to create new opportunities and provide a competitive advantage.
-And, rather than investing in developing internal capabilities around innovation, many businesses choose to acquire promising start-ups or, in fact, external corporate innovation labs themselves and integrate those into their business.
-While cost-prohibitive for most, the acquisition of a start-up can prove to be the most successful as the purchasing company has the resources and finances to accelerate the start-up's growth and capture market share faster, and blocking competitors easier.
+And, rather than investing in developing internal innovation capabilities, many businesses acquire promising start-ups or, in fact, external corporate innovation labs and integrate those into their business.
+While cost-prohibitive for most, the acquisition of a start-up can prove to be the most successful as the purchasing company has the resources and finances to accelerate the start-up's growth and capture market share faster, blocking competitors easier.

-Your business will need to develop its own unique set of models in this dynamic and ever-changing business environment.
+Your business will need to develop its unique models in this dynamic and ever-changing business environment.
 An innovation model is not one-size-fits-all, and it may be that more than one model is best suited to your business and vision.
-At Spark, we've engaged with several enterprise customers in helping them best understand their needs and strategic directions around innovation.
-We look forward to further developing this support when we launch our corporate innovation incubator this Summer.